hollowdll/hakjdb/docs/kvdbserver.md

 # Default database

 When the server starts, it creates an empty default database 'default'.
 The name of the default database can be changed in the configuration file or with environment variable `KVDB_DEFAULT_DB`.

+# Connections

+The maximum number of active client connections can be limited.
+Client connections are gRPC clients that are connected to the server.
+By default, the server allows 1000 active connections.
+This can be changed in the configuration file or with environment variable `KVDB_MAX_CLIENT_CONNECTIONS`.